timmcginley/41934/Concepts/Classification/README.md

 There are many different types of classification in BIM.
 In this session we will try to map the elements we identify in the Duplex model to 2 different classification systems.

-* Uniclass
+* CCS (Popular in Denmark)
-* OnmiClass
+* Uniclass (Popular in UK)

-are 2 options
+* OnmiClass (Popular in North America)

 ## Classification in BlenderBIM

 Overview video from Dion Moult here.
+Dion did not intend the video to be a tutorial so we have outlined the steps and required links below.

 <https://www.youtube.com/watch?v=bWe8GDzVTVQ&ab_channel=DionMoult>